Big Bear replacing old power lines to reduce wildfire risk

 BIG BEAR, Calif.
 (KABC) -- More than 162 miles of power lines in the Big Bear area are being replaced with stronger, thicker cables that are much less likely to spark a major wildfire.

-"It's a tough area, because we only have three ways in and out of Big Bear, so the best of all situations is to not have a fire."
+"It's a tough area, because we only have three ways in and out of Big Bear, so the best of all situations is to not have a fire," he says.

 Marconi says the multi-million dollar capital improvement project would replace 100% of the area's sub-transmission lines, and approximately 75% of the area's distribution lines.
 It's about one-tenth the cost of moving lines underground, and most of the project has already been budgeted.